What is the Viking Honor System?

 Giving up was not an option for Vikings.
 Their honor system prevented them from stopping something when it got a little tough.
 They were required to keep trying it until they either succeeded or were physically unable to try again.

 With such an in-depth honor system that they were expected to follow, it is clear that Vikings were not the ruthless warriors that movies portray them to be.
-Learn more about the Viking honor system and other elements of Viking life by Going Viking in Norway.
+Learn more about the Viking honor system and other elements of Viking life below.